Battle of the Alamo: Prelude to battle

 General Antonio Lopez de Santa Anna led Mexican troops into Texas in 1836.

 On February 11, Neill left the Alamo, determined to recruit additional reinforcements and gather supplies.
 He transferred command to Travis, the highest-ranking regular army officer in the garrison.
 Volunteers comprised much of the garrison, and they were unwilling to accept Travis as their leader.
 The men instead elected Bowie, who had a reputation as a fierce fighter, as their commander.
 Bowie celebrated by getting very intoxicated and creating havoc in Béxar.
 To mitigate the resulting ill feelings, Bowie agreed to share command with Travis.

 As the Texians struggled to find men and supplies, Santa Anna continued to gather men at San Luis Potosí; by the end of 1835, his army numbered 6,019 soldiers.
 Rather than advance along the coast, where supplies and reinforcements could be easily delivered by sea, Santa Anna ordered his army inland to Béxar, the political center of Texas and the site of Cos's defeat.
 The army began its march north in late December.
 Officers used the long journey to train the men.
 Many of the new recruits did not know how to aim their muskets, and many refused to fire from the shoulder because of the strong recoil.

 Progress was slow.
-There were not enough mules to transport all of the supplies, and many of the teamsters, all civilians, quit when their pay was delayed.
-The many soldaderas – women and children who followed the army – consumed much of the already scarce supplies.
+There were not enough mules to transport all of the supplies, and many of the teamsters and civilians, quit when their pay was delayed.
+To make things worse, many soldaderas – women and children who followed the army – consumed much of their already scarce supplies.
 The soldiers were soon reduced to partial rations.
-On February 12 they crossed the Rio Grande.
-Temperatures in Texas reached record lows, and by February 13 an estimated 15–16 in of snow had fallen.
+On February 12, they crossed the Rio Grande.
+Temperatures in Texas reached record lows, and by February 13, an estimated 15–16 in of snow had fallen.
 Hypothermia, dysentery, and Comanche raiding parties took a heavy toll on the Mexican soldiers.

-On February 21, Santa Anna and his vanguard reached the banks of the Medina River, 25 mi from Béxar.
-Unaware of the Mexican Army's proximity, the majority of the Alamo garrison joined Béxar residents at a fiesta.
-After learning of the planned celebration, Santa Anna ordered General Joaquín Ramírez y Sesma to immediately seize the unprotected Alamo, but sudden rains halted that raid.
+On February 21, Santa Anna and his Avant-garde reached the banks of the Medina River, 25 mi from Béxar.
+Unaware of the Mexican Army's proximity, the majority of the Alamo garrison joined the other Béxar residents at a fiesta.
+After learning of the planned celebration, Santa Anna ordered General Joaquín Ramírez y Sesma to immediately seize the unprotected Alamo; nonetheless sudden rains halted that raid.